safenetwork/apps.safenetwork.org/contributing.md

 \* You should ensure you have [Bundler](https://bundler.io/) installed.

-If you're not sure how to open a pull request, feel free to <a href="https://github.com/safenetwork/apps.safenetwork.org/issues/new">open an issue</a> instead.
+If you're not sure how to open a pull request, feel free to [open an issue](https://github.com/safenetwork/apps.safenetwork.org/issues/new) instead.